RaspberryEqualsPi/LiichessDev/README.md

 ## License

 Liichess is licensed under the GPL3 license.
 Libwiigui also uses the GPL license and mbedtls, which is included, uses a dual Apache or GPL-2.0-or-later license.
-CURL uses the curl license, which is included seperately.
-Rapidjson uses the MIT license, which is also included seperately.
+CURL uses the curl license, which is included separately.
+Rapidjson uses the MIT license, which is also included separately.

 ## Installation

 If you do not want to deal with building the project yourself, there are prebuilt releases [here](https://github.com/WiiExpand/Liichess/releases/) or on the Open Shop Channel.
 Once you have downloaded the release, extract the zip file into the apps folder on your SD card and open the app from the homebrew channel.
-If you wish to build the project yourself, there are instructions below.
+If you wish to build the project yourself, instructions are below.

 ## Signing In